Joe-Demp/FYP-Console-App/README.md

 ## Build

-This application was built with Apache Maven 3.6.3 and Java version 13.0.1.
-The following is a step by step guide for building the applciation.

 1. Navigate to the MEC Framework project.
 In that project's root directory run `mvn install -pl Core`.
 2. Navigate back to the root directory of this project and run `mvn package`.